Helping to Restore Balance

 The Process of Mediation

-Parties in mediation avoid the uncertainty and dissatisfaction often experienced in court or at arbitration where they have little choice but to accept the judgment made, which none of them may be happy with.
+Parties in mediation avoid the uncertainty and dissatisfaction often experienced via more formal processes where they have little choice but to accept the judgment made, which none of them may be happy with.

 Everything said at the mediation is entirely confidential to the parties (unless specifically agreed otherwise) – unlike the potential publicity of court proceedings.